OLC-Bioinformatics/ConFindr/README.md

 ### Program Requirements
 - bbmap (>= 37.23) installed and present on your $PATH
 - jellyfish (>= 2.2.6) installed and on your $PATH
-- Python 2.7
+- Python 3.5 (2.7 should also work - not fully tested)
 - CLARK (>=1.2.3) installed and on your $PATH

 ### Python Package Requirements
-- jellyfish (see https://github.com/gmarcais/Jellyfish for installation instructions)
 - pysam >= 0.11.2.2
 - OLCTools >= 0.1.16

 ### Usage
-- Program takes a folder with paired fastq files as input.
+- Program takes a folder with paired or single-ended fastq files as input.
 Files can be uncompressed, or compressed with gzip/bzip2.
 - outputs results to a csv file which you name when calling the script.
 - Currently runs through Detector.py